Unix CUPS Unauthenticated RCE Zero-Day Vulnerabilities (CVE-2024-47076, CVE-2024-47175, CVE-2024-47176, CVE-2024-47177): All you need to know

 All of the disclosed vulnerabilities are related to printing services, and predominantly related to CUPS (Common UNIX Printing System).

-Chaining all of these vulnerabilities together allows an attacker to perform unauthenticated remote code execution against vulnerable systems, by creating a new printer (due to CVE-2024-47176) with a malicious IPP URL, resulting in arbitrary command execution (due to CVE-2024-47177) when a print job is started on the computer where the printer was added.
+Chaining all of these vulnerabilities together allows an attacker to perform unauthenticated remote code execution against vulnerable systems, by creating a new printer (due to CVE-2024-47176) with a malicious IPP URL, resulting in arbitrary command execution (due to CVE-2024-47177) when a print job is sent to the newly added printer on the computer where the printer was added.

 The last part is crucial – the attacker cannot start a print job on the victim server on their own, therefore on machines that never get print jobs, the vulnerability will never be triggered.